aschey/rooibos/README.md

 of the Rust-based frameworks like Leptos or Dioxus.
 Anything that returns `impl Render` can be added to the DOM.

-Layout properties can be added using the special `props()` keyword.
+Layout properties can be added using the special `style()` keyword.

 ```rust,no_run
 use std::process::ExitCode;